bobrocke/bobrocke.github.io/_posts/2025-02-07-i-said-i-wouldn-t.md

 Using a data file gives me a place to list the various sites, their icons (from Font Awesome), and a link.
 Add a bit of CSS styling and it's done.

 The good side of downloading the theme's source code into my blog project is that I can easily see how it was created and learn.
 Yes, you can do that with a gem theme, too, but it's just not as effortless.
 And making little tweaks to the code is straightforward.

 For example, I changed the date format from using `{page.date | date_to_string}` to `{page.date | date_to_string: "ordinal", "US"}`.
+But if theme were ever updated, which is very unlikely, it would be a real pain to merge the changes.

 In the end, I'm happy.
 I spent a bunch more time getting this blog setup the way I wanted, but I learned a bit more about Jekyll and how its themes work.